fassko/fassko.github.io/Content/blog/solidity-storage-vs-memory.md

 }
 ```

 In this example, the function argument `number` that we pass in our function is stored in memory.
-Also, the `result` locally defined variable is in memory and will be released as soon as the function's execution ends.
+Also, locally defined variable of the `result` is stored in memory and will be released as soon as the function's execution ends.

 ## Pitfall using memory and storage

-One of the major pitfalls of wrongly using the `storage` and `memory` keywords in the Solidity programming language is that we declare a variable either `storage` or `memory` not thinking multiple times.
-First, keeping in `storage` will consume more gas because we need to pay for the block space.
-Secondly, we should ask ourselves whether we need to access data that we need to keep between the function calls.
-By function calls, it can be even two different functions.
+One of the major pitfalls of wrong usage of the `storage` and `memory` keywords in the Solidity programming language is that we declare a variable either `storage` or `memory` without thinking it through.
+First, keeping data in `storage` will consume more gas because we need to pay for the block space.
+Second, we should ask ourselves whether we need to access data that we keep between the function calls.
+By function calls, there can be even two different functions.

-If we define in function `editLuckyNumber` the `_luckyNumber` using the `memory` keyword, it will edit only locally, and changes won't be written to the blockchain.
+If we define the `_luckyNumber` in function `editLuckyNumber` using the `memory` keyword, it will edit this function locally only, and changes won't be written to the blockchain.

 ```solidity
 function editLuckyNumber(uint256 luckyNumber) external {